tingjui/Computer-Graphics/README.md

 This repository is especially for the computer graphics course 641

 ## To Run The Main Program
+Go to the directory where the main program "build_mosaic.py" is located, and type the instruction below in the command window:

 python build_mosaic.py <target_image_file_name> <tiles absolute directory>

 ## Results Demo